LLNL/lbann/docs/layers/transform_layers.rst

 Slice
 ----------------------------------------

-The Slice layer slices a tensor along a specified dimension.
+The :python:`Slice` layer slices a tensor along a specified dimension.
 The tensor is split along one dimension at user-specified points, and each child layer recieves one piece.

 Arguments: